lalomorales22/keyguard-ai-vault/README.md

     * `react-resizable-panels` (Resizable panels)
     * `vaul` (Drawer component)
 * **Linting/Formatting:** ESLint
-* **Development & Deployment Platform:** [Lovable.dev](https://lovable.dev) (Project URL: [https://lovable.dev/projects/751032e4-d747-4ca8-8a5b-04501707b58d](https://lovable.dev/projects/751032e4-d747-4ca8-8a5b-04501707b58d))

-*(Note: Backend services, database, and core encryption mechanisms are typically managed by the Lovable platform.
-If extending with a custom backend, those technologies would be listed separately.)*
+*(Note: You will need to define and manage your own backend services, database, and core encryption mechanisms.)*

 ## ⚙️ Installation & Development

-This project is managed via Lovable.dev, offering several ways to edit and run the code:
+You can edit and run the code using several methods:

-1.  **Using Lovable Platform (Recommended):**
-    * Visit your [Lovable Project](https://lovable.dev/projects/751032e4-d747-4ca8-8a5b-04501707b58d) to edit and manage the application.
-    * Changes made via Lovable are automatically committed to this GitHub repository.

-2.  **Local Development (Using your preferred IDE):**
+1.  **Local Development (Using your preferred IDE):**
     * **Prerequisites:**
         * Node.js & npm (install with [nvm](https://github.com/nvm-sh/nvm#installing-and-updating))
         * Git